matthewsides/Networking/README.md

 ### Cloud

-The Cloud is referred to as a computer network that exists within or is part of a cloud computing infrastructure.
+The Cloud is referred to as a computer network that exists within or is part of a cloud computing infrastructure.A  cloud is a collection of computer systems.

 The cloud is collaborative, allowing the alteraction of a document simintanouseasly